-Given the divergence between target flow and actual trading data, we consider that the use of initial metered interconnector flow is appropriate because this would provide a more accurate estimation of the quantity of negative IRSR produced.
+Given the divergence between target flow and actual trading data, we consider that the use of metered interconnector flow from the beginning of the previous dispatch interval is appropriate because this would provide a more accurate estimation of the quantity of negative IRSR produced.
 While we acknowledge that market participants may wish to forecast negative IRSRs using target interconnector flow, we consider that ensuring the accuracy of the negative IRSR data is important.